edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

 ##### IP segmentation settings

-When the Cloudberry Database uses the UDP protocol for internal connection, the network card controls the fragmentation and reassembly of IP packets.
+When the Apache Cloudberry uses the UDP protocol for internal connection, the network card controls the fragmentation and reassembly of IP packets.
 If the size of a UDP message is larger than the maximum size of network transmission unit (MTU), the IP layer fragments the message.

 - `net.ipv4.ipfrag_high_thresh`: When the total size of IP fragments exceeds this threshold, the kernel will attempt to reorganize IP fragments.
 If the fragments exceed this threshold but all fragments have not arrived within the specified time, the kernel will not reorganize the fragments.
 This threshold is typically used to control whether larger shards are reorganized.
 The default value is `4194304` bytes (4 MB).
 - `net.ipv4.ipfrag_low_thresh`: Indicates that when the total size of IP fragments is below this threshold, the kernel will wait as long as possible for more fragments to arrive, to allow for larger reorganizations.
 This threshold is used to minimize unfinished reorganization operations and improve system performance.
 The default value is `3145728` bytes (3 MB).